 There is a new type of batteries called HVLi (or sometimes LiHV), stands for High Voltage Lipo battery.
 These allow you to charge them up to 4.35V per cell, giving you higher starting voltage and more capacity.
 Check out this post for all the pros and cons about LiHV batteries.
 But watch out for its longevity, it’s been reported they don’t last long compared to regular LiPo batteries.

 I wrote a guide on How to Choosing a FPV Camera before.

-PZ0420 (Sony Super HAD) used to be the best board FPV camera out there, but nowadays more people prefer to use a camera with a case, like the Runcam Swift or HS1177.
+PZ0420 (Sony Super HAD) used to be the best board FPV camera out there, but nowadays more people prefer to use a camera in a protective case, like the Runcam Swift or HS1177.
 They are easier to install on a mini quad, and have similar performance if not better than the PZ0420.
 I personally prefer the Swift, with proper settings they work really well under most situations.

 For night FPV flying, there are “Starlight” cameras available such as the Runcam Owl Plus and Foxeer Night Wolf.
 The Night eagle even perform better!